stajs/SpecFlow.NetCore/README.md

+This repo is now archived because SpecFlow has caught up!
+A huge thanks to the many contributors! :beers:

+---

 :warning: **SpecFlow itself (and by extension this project) is currently limited to Windows platforms with .NET Framework v4.5.1+, or non-Windows with Mono.**

 # SpecFlow.NetCore